DigitalState/Platform-legacy/src/Ds/Bundle/ServiceUrlBundle/README.md

 # DsServiceUrlBundle

-The ServiceUrl bundle grafts itself on top of the [DsServiceBundle](../ServiceBundle) and provides managers the additional ability to manage url-based outbound services.
-It introduces one new entity to the system: ServiceUrl.
+The ServiceUrl bundle extends the [DsServiceBundle](../ServiceBundle) and provides business users the additional ability to manage url-based outbound services.
+It introduces one new entity to the system: [ServiceUrl](Entity/ServiceUrl.php).

 ## Table of Contents